 Donors should be informed that the University accepts gifts of real property provided that the property is readily marketable.
 It is the preference of the University to arrange sales of real property on a cash basis.

 Real property may not be accepted into a charitable remainder trust or charitable lead trust when the University is named as the trustee, unless a special exception is granted by the Corporate Controller.
 Donors wanting to use real property to fund a trust should be encouraged to establish a flip unitrust and to serve initially as their own trustee.
 In this situation, the University may be named the successor trustee of the trust once the property has been sold.
 Acceptance of trusteeship at that time will be subject to the review and approval of the Corporate Controller.

-The Board of Trustees needs to approve land and other real estate to be considered for purchase or sale, with the exception of the sale of land and other real estate up to $3 million in value, gifted to the University for the express purpose of sale with proceeds benefitting the University.
+The Board of Trustees needs to approve land and other real estate to be considered for sale, with the exception of the sale of land and other real estate up to $3 million in value, gifted to the University for the express purpose of sale with proceeds benefitting the University.
 Proceeds from the sale of land and other real estate gifted to the University for the express purpose of sale up to $3 million is reported to the Board of Trustees.